-Short journal entries, participation, and a paper.
-Students must attend a weekly three-hour class session that will explore, inter alia, professionalism, courtroom decorum, confidentiality, judicial ethics, docket management, bench memo writing, oral argument preparation, and judicial opinion drafting.
-Among other things, students will participate in interactive classroom sessions and submit reflective journal entries.
-The reflective 1-2 page journal entries will require students to apply lessons learned in the weekly session to their externship experiences.
-Students will be reminded not to divulge any confidential information, etc., in the creation of their entries.
-These journal entries will not only refine their writing skills but also will fuel class discussion.
-Students will also complete a 20-page reflective paper on a topic to be determined at the Professor or student’s discretion and due at the Program’s conclusion.
+Participation, oral and written experiential exercises, and periodic short reflections.
+Students must attend a weekly class session that will explore, inter alia, professionalism, courtroom decorum, chambers confidentiality, judicial ethics, docket management, bench memo writing, oral argument preparation, and judicial opinion drafting.
+Among other things, students will participate in interactive classroom sessions and occasionally submit reflective journal entries.
+Experiential exercises provide students with an opportunity to apply lessons learned in the weekly session to their externship experiences and vice-versa.
 Students will also be graded on participation in class discussion and attendance at weekly sessions.
-Students receive 6 credits, including 3 pass/fail credits for the externship and 3 graded credits for the classroom component.
+Students receive six credits, including three credits for the externship and three for the classroom component.

 Must I maintain a log of my hours and assignments?

 Yes.
 Each extern shall maintain a time log detailing the hours he or she works over the course of the externship.
 In addition, students only receive credit for non-administrative legal work although it is permissible and strongly encouraged that they also be permitted to perform other types of work and projects, including shadowing oral arguments or court hearings or attending staff meetings as these present excellent learning opportunities.
 Students must complete at least 35 hours of work per week of an externship lasting no less than eight weeks and produce at least 3 pages of original, substantive legal writing per week as part of the externship.
 (This does not mean that students must produce 3 pages per week.
 This page limit does not include work product produced as a result of the classroom component.)

 How do I prepare for the externship?